silentbirdie/my_scripts/README.md

 # my_scripts
-this is where I shall place my scripts (mostly bash scripts)
+this is where I shall place my scripts (mostly bash and powershell scripts)